Frequently Asked Questions

 We want to try and make sure that everyone remains fit and healthy while trekking and even minor ailments can become more severe if not dealt with quickly.

 Always refer to a doctor or travel nurse for advice on medical preparations.
 You can also refer to the Center for Disease Control website for an overview of what is suggested.

 Responsible & Ethical Tourism

 Our policy is to carry out & throw away all non-biodegradable trash.
 Biodegradable trash should be left in the appropriate containers/bags.
 Please do not leave foods like apple cores and banana skins on the ground.

 While trekking, there are generally no toliets between camps, so please try and use official toilets where possible.
 If you are caught short then please dispose of any toilet tissues appropriately in containers or bags.

 Please do not hand out money to beggars.
 Giving to a local charity is far more effective and reduces expectations and reliance.

-Haggling is all part of the fun when buying souvenirs abroad but try not to be over-aggressive about prices which are relatively inexpensive.
-It may not seem much to you but it is someone else's living!
+Haggling is all part of the fun when buying souvenirs abroad, but try not to be over-aggressive about prices that are relatively inexpensive to begin with.
+It may not seem like much to you, but it is someone else's living!
 Besides, a broad grin and a sense of humor are far more likely to get you the discount that you want.